Skip to Main Content

 Using Books Effectively

 Sometimes people shy away from books because they are longer to read than a journal article.
-While this might be technically true, there are some tricks you can use to understand a book's structure and argument, so you DON'T have to read the whole thing.
+Many disciplines still publish current research in books, so you don't want to miss out on key resources by ignoring books.
+There are some tricks you can use to understand a book's structure and argument, so you DON'T have to read the whole thing.

 • Read the table of contents